New York Voting Guide

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Whether you're a first-time voter in New York or need a refresher for an upcoming election, it's helpful to get info so you can save time on Election Day.
+Whether you're a first-time voter in New York or need a refresher for an upcoming election, getting info to save time on Election Day is helpful.
 Unsure if you need to register to vote?
 Wondering where to go to vote?
 Keep reading to learn more about voting in New York.

 You can vote in New York elections if: